solve-coagulate/lispfun/README.md

 Running without a file starts an interactive REPL.
 Executing `run.py` directly (`python lispfun/run.py`) will fail because it relies on relative imports.

+## Self-hosted Evaluator

+The self-hosted interpreter lives in `lispfun/evaluator.lisp`.
+It is loaded by `load_eval` in `lispfun/run.py` (lines 10-15) so that the Lisp version of the evaluator can run within the Python environment.
+Expressions are then executed by calling `eval_with_eval2` (lines 18-20) which invokes the Lisp function `eval2` rather than Python's `eval_lisp`.

+The `eval2` procedure is defined in `lispfun/evaluator.lisp` on lines 21-56 and provides the Lisp-level implementation of evaluation.
+This function is separate from Python's `eval_lisp` located in `lispfun/interpreter.py` (lines 123-151).

+To handle the `begin` special form without colliding with Python's implementation, `eval-begin` is defined on lines 1-7 of `lispfun/evaluator.lisp` and is used internally by `eval2`.